New Gen Learning

 - Students who are interested in joining the learning community but do not need funding are also welcome to apply.

 - Accepted students will be expected to attend monthly meetings (3 per quarter).

-- Accepted students will also be expected to attend monthly student-led workshop meetings (3 per quarter).
+- Accepted students will also be expected to attend monthly students-led workshop meetings (3 per quarter).

-- Accepted students will help write a white paper on a topic related to the shared research interests of the group and/or design a study to address the major goals of the learning community.
+- Accepted students will engage in small-group discussion and collaborative activities on a topic related to the shared research interests of the group and/or design a study to address the major goals of the Learning Community.

-Students receiving funding will have a GSR appointment that covers Spring 2020 with a standard 50% time, which includes fee remission and GSHIP health insurance.
+Students receiving funding will have a GSR appointment that covers one quarter with a standard 50% time, which includes fee remission and GSHIP health insurance.
+NGL support does not include non-resident tuition.
 GSR salary is determined at the divisional level and is therefore dependent upon the GSR’s home department and year in the program.
-Non-resident tuition is not covered.

 Application Deadline and Process

-Please complete the following.
+Please complete the following by May 14, 2021, 5:00pm PDT.
 Students from historically underserved communities are encouraged to apply.

-- Fill out the application form with a current CV uploaded.
+- Fill out the application form here and upload a current CV.

-Ask your faculty advisor to send a letter of support (max one page) directly to New Gen Learning Coordinator Sue Grasso at email@example.com.
+- Ask your faculty advisor to send a letter of support (max one page) directly to NGL Coordinator Sue Grasso at email@example.com.